caspark/factorio-a11y/README.md

 Awesome, how do I make it work!?
 --------------------------------

-First, a warning: **you'll get the most out of this mod right now if you're already familar with Dragon NaturallySpeaking, Vocola, Dragonfly, or Talon** (see *Relevant Software* below); This is mainly because I haven't included a ready-to-go voice grammar in this mod.
+First, a warning: **you'll get the most out of this mod right now if you're already familar with Dragonfly, Talon or Vocola** (see *Relevant Software* below).
+This is mainly because I haven't included a ready-to-go voice grammar in this mod.

 With that out of the way:

-1. The mod is not listed on the [Factorio mod portal](http://mods.factorio.com/) yet, so clone this repository into your `factorio/mods` directory
+1. The mod is not listed on the [Factorio mod portal](http://mods.factorio.com/) yet, so clone this repository
+2. Install the mod by creating a symlink or directory junction from `/mod` in this repo to `<factorio>/mods/A11y_0.1.0` (e.g. `mklink /J C:\Games\Factorio\mods\A11y_0.1.0 C:\src\factorio-a11y\mod` on Windows)
-2. Load up factorio to test that the A11y hotkeys documented below work to your satisfaction
+3. Load up factorio to test that the A11y hotkeys documented below work to your satisfaction
-3. Write a voice grammar for Factorio to make voice commands hit your hotkeys
+4. Write a voice grammar for Factorio to make voice commands hit your hotkeys
-4. Extend your grammar to support A11y's console commands.
+5. Extend your grammar to support A11y's console commands.
 For now, you'll want to use Dragonfly's [DictListRef](https://dragonfly2.readthedocs.io/en/latest/elements.html#dictlistref-class) or equivalent with [a list of Factorio items](https://wiki.factorio.com/Data.raw#item) to make it easy to say item names.

 Eventually this mod will ship with an included voice grammar for Dragonfly and/or Talon, but for now the focus is on developing the capabilities of the mod itself.